greyscalepress/interview-project/content/interviews/2014-05-OffThepress.md

 ![Neal Stephenson, *Mother Earth Mother Board*, print-on-demand version released in 2008, one copy.](../content/img/black-holes-p9-motherboard.png)

 Some of those books are bootlegs, undercover releases.
-For instance, this great text by Neal Stephenson [on the screen: *Mother Earth Mother Board*] of which I made a printed edition, illustrated with images which weren’t in the original.
+For instance, this great essay by Neal Stephenson [on the screen: *Mother Earth Mother Board*] of which I made a printed edition, illustrated with images which weren’t in the original.

 He’s writing… You know the article?
-It was published in WIRED magazine in the 90s[^MEMB].
-It has been superseded since, but he was mapping the early Internet undersea cables.
-It’s a really great story, and he always puts in the text the GPS coordinates.
-So I made an illustrated version with maps that show the locations[^danw].
+It was published in WIRED magazine in 1996[^MEMB].
+It's an epic travel diary that follows the path of the undersea Internet cables.
+It’s a really great read, and as a geeky detail, Stephenson includes the GPS coordinates at the beginning of every chapter.
+So I made an illustrated version, with maps that show the locations[^danw].

 [^MEMB]: http://www.wired.com/1996/12/ffglass/